The 10 Best Family-Friendly Things To Do In South Africa

-South Africa is easily one of our favourite places to travel with kids.
+South Africa is easily one of our favourite destinations to travel with kids.
 Each time we visit, we find new family-friendly things to do in South Africa.
-It’s also vast with an incredible variety of landscapes and wildlife, so South Africa holidays will be on our radar for a good few years to come.
-We also have a great list of reasons to visit South Africa with kids which may be of interest if you are considering a South African family holiday.
+It’s also vast with an incredible variety of landscapes and wildlife and we can return to do something new each time.

-We were drawn to South Africa by Cape Town first and foremost and then fell in love with the rest of the country.
+We were drawn to South Africa by Cape Town and the animal viewing first and foremost and then fell in love with the rest of the country.
 Cape Town is one of the best cities in the world with world-class beaches.

 Once you leave Cape Town, you can discover beaches running all the way up the Garden Route to the Eastern Cape where they become wild and rugged.
 Inland you’ll find the soaring peaks of the lush green wine regions and the craggy cliffs and valleys of the Drakensberg.